jamesplease/react-state-context/README.md

 ### StateContext

-A `StateContext` is a wrapper around a normal React Context object.
-Like a regular Context object, it has two keys: `Provider` and `Consumer`.
+A StateContext is a wrapper around a normal React Context object.
+Like a regular Context object, it has two properties:
+`Provider` and `Consumer`.

-StateContexts are used in the same way as regular Context.
+You use StateContexts in the same way as regular Context.
 If you have used the new Context API, then it should feel familiar to use StateContexts.
-If you haven't, then don't worry – if I can learn it, then you can, too!
+If you haven't, then don't worry – if I was able to learn it, then you can, too!

-What is different about a StateContext is that the Consumer provides you with a value with the following structure:
+What is different about a StateContext is that the Consumer provides you with a value that _always_ has the following structure:

 ```
 {